adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-11-treatment-analysis.md

 <br/>

 ## Coping Struggles
+For this section I wanted to see if seeking treatment has any effect on a person's coping struggles.

 Here, I found this very interesting.
 There is a 50/50 split for individuals with coping struggles.

 For the half that doesn't have coping struggles, half of that again aren't seeking treatment so what could affect this?
 Could it be their work interest in that they enjoy their occupation, or have they changed habits?
 For the other half who are seeking treatment, it could be seeking treatment helps with their coping abilities.